St. Francis Xavier's Church, Sampaloor

-St. Francis Xavier's Church, Sampaloor, popularly known as Sampaloor Palli, is a parish church coming under the Diocese of Kottapuram of the Archdiocese of Verapoly.
+St. Francis Xavier's Church, Sampaloor, popularly known as Sampaloor Palli, is a pilgrim centre coming under the Diocese of Kottapuram of the Archdiocese of Verapoly.
 It is situated along Palayamparambu Road, at Sampaloor, Mala in Thrissur district of the south Indian state of Kerala.
 The church is best known for hosting a number of Christian saints and missionaries including Francis Xavier, John de Britto, Arnos Pathiri and Constanzo Beschi.

 Overview

 Sampaloor, the place where the church is located, had a number of missionary visitors in its history, starting with Francis Xavier, who visited the village first in 1542, followed by two more visits in 1544 and 1548.
 The name of the village, prior to the arrival of Francis Xavier was Ambazhakad, and the concentration of Jesuit population in the village started in 1600s when they had to flee Kochi after the Dutch asserted their supremacy in Kochi.
-The Jesuits relocated the St. Paul's Seminary at Kochi to Ambalakkad and called the place, são(n)-paulo(u)-ur, meaning the land of São Paulo (St. Paul), to honour the memory of Paul the Apostle.
+The Jesuits relocated the St. Paul's Seminary at Kochi to Ambalakad and called the place, são(n)-paulo(u)-ur, meaning the land of São Paulo (St. Paul), to honour the memory of Paul the Apostle.
 Another Catholic saint, John de Britto visited the place, estimated to be in 1673-74, followed by Constantine Joseph Beschi, alternatively known as Veera Mamunyar, an Italian missionary and the author of Thembavani, whose resting place is by the church.

 It was to the St. Paul's Seminary in Sampaloor, the German Jesuit priest and missionary, Johann Ernst Hanxleden, better identified as Arnos Pathiri, came after his novitiate studies in Goa.
 While continuing his ecclesiastical studies, Pathiri studied Sanskrit and Malayalam while staying at Sampaloor and was ordained as a priest at this church.
 The church was destroyed during the invasion of Malabar by Tippu Sultan in 1781, and a new church was constructed in its place by Bernadian Bechinelly, the then vicar apostolate of Varapuzha in 1862 which was renovated twice, in 1893 and 1970 and the present church getting consecrated on 2 December 1979.

 The church complex, besides St. Paul's seminary, is home to St. Paul's Press and St. Paul's Monastery and it was at this press which was established in 1663, many of the early publications of Jesuit priests in the area were printed, including the first text in Malayalam.
 The church premises also hold two museums, Historicum Museum and Anglo-Indian Cultural Museum and several exhibits such as cannon balls used by Tippu Sultan during the invasion, lamps, vestments, tablets and statues are displayed in these museums.